sakshidgoel/RideShare-Application/README.md

 5. **app.py:** It includes all the REST APIs and the backend processing part of the application.
 6. **Web Server:** If using nginx/apache, each microservice must have their own web server.

+---

 ## Assignment_3

 In this section, we have to put the two microservices (containers) into two different AWS EC2 instaces now.
 Both of them need to be accessible from under the same public IP address and also the same port (80).
 This is only possible by using a load balancer that supports path-based routing.

 ### Deliverables
+   + Two instances with the two microservices as containers
    + New APIs
    + Setting up the load balancer